-The EPA has issued revised draft permits for toxic mining waste water wells and disposal wells for the proposed uranium mine on the southwest edge of the Black Hills (Powertech’s Dewey-Burdock project) with the public comment online deadline scheduled for Oct.
-10, 2019.
+The EPA has issued revised draft permits for toxic mining waste water wells and disposal wells for the proposed uranium mine on the southwest edge of the Black Hills (Powertech’s Dewey-Burdock project) with the online public comment deadline NOW extend to December 9, 2019.

 Three important items NEED ACTION:

 UPDATE: THE ONLINE PUBLIC COMMENT PERIOD HAS BEEN EXTENDED TO DECEMBER 9, 2019!!
 YOU HELPED WITH THIS – THANK YOU!!

 Why?
 Because a Uranium Company received a little over 6 Months to review documents, including addition items added, while we are only getting a little over a month!

 2. PLAN TO ATTEND THIS Public Hearing on Oct.
 5th

 PREPare Rally scheduled for Friday, Oct.
 4th.
 Hosted by Dakota Rural Action.

 PLEASE Plan to join us on Saturday, October 5, at The Mueller Center at 801 South 6th Street Hot Springs, SD.
 Come voice your opposition to injecting toxic uranium wastewater in to our aquifers.
 The EPA Hearing begins at 9:00 AM.

 Update: PREPare Rally scheduled for Friday, Oct.
 4th.